kingofdreams777/elkproject/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the configuration file to the control node (Ansible).
+- Copy the playbook file to the control node (Ansible).
 - Update the playbook file to include the host machines that will be configured.
 - Run the playbook, and navigate to [ELKVMIP]:5601/app/kibana to check that the installation worked as expected.